The Epoch Times: Assessments

-In March 2022, Angelo Carusone, the head of the watchdog group Media Matters for America, said that The Epoch Times "go[es] where the center for the strongest infrastructure or possibility of getting as much audience and influence and reach is", and added that this complexity makes it "radically different and hard to understand".
+In March 2022, Angelo Carusone, head of watchdog group Media Matters for America, said that The Epoch Times "go[es] where the center for the strongest infrastructure or possibility of getting as much audience and influence and reach is," and added that this complexity makes it "radically different and hard to understand."
 According to Carusone, the metric of success for The Epoch Times is simply influence rather than money or a specific political agenda.

+Litigation

+The Epoch Times and its co-founder Dana Cheng sued Maine Beacon reporter Dan Neumann for defamation after Neumann reported on Cheng's promotion of conspiracy theories about the January 6 Capitol attack in June 2021.
+In October 2022, the newspaper lost an effort to revive the lawsuit, with the judges finding that the alleged defamatory reporting was substantially true.

 Awards

-In 2014, the newspaper's reporting won several journalism awards, which The New York Times later described as indicative of The Epoch Times "edging closer to Mr. Li's vision of a respectable news outlet", before it changed course in 2015 and 2016 to focus on viral content and a "Trump pivot".
+In 2014, the newspaper's reporting won several journalism awards, which The New York Times later described as indicative of The Epoch Times "edging closer to Mr. Li's vision of a respectable news outlet," before it changed course in 2015 and 2016 to focus on viral content and a "Trump pivot."